rokozeit/herkunft_daten/README.md

 The python scripts here download the content and add them to a sqlite data base.
 Due to usage rights I did not include the files nor the data base.

 Instructions are given as comment in the individual python files.

+The first letters indicate the country: `de` (Germany), `at` (Austria), ...

+Usually there is a file called `at_download.py` which is a download script for the content and a file called `at_db_script.py` which parses the downloaded file and writes the content in the sqlite db.

+There was an issue with Python 3.12 and the `at_db_script.py` using the library camelot.
+I could not get it running.
+With 3.11 it worked.